-TRUSTWORTHINESS RESPECT 1.
-Trustworthiness - be worthy of trust in all I do and teach student-5.
-Respect - treat all people with respect all the time and require the athletes the importance of integrity, honesty, reliability and loyalty. same of student-athletes Integrity - model high ideals of ethics and sportsmanship and always 6.
-Class - be a good sport, teach and model class, be gracious in victory pursue victory with honor; teach, advocate and model the importance of and accept defeat with dignity; encourage student-athletes to give fallen opponents a hand, compliment extraordinary performance, and show honor and good character by doing the right thing even when it's unpopular or personally costly. sincere respect in pre- and post-game rituals.
-7. Taunting - don't engage in or allow trash-talking, taunting, boastful Honesty - don't lie, cheat, steal or engage in or permit dishonest or unsportsmanlike conduct. celebrations, or other actions that demean individuals or the sport.
-Reliability - fulfill commitments; I will do what I say I will do; be on 8.
-Respect Officials - treat contest officials with respect; don't complain time. about or argue with official calls or decisions during or after an athletic Loyalty-beloyaltomyschoolandteam; puttheteam above event personal glory.
-9. Respect Parents - treat the parents of student-athletes with respect; 2.
-Primacy of Educotional Goals - be faithful to the educational and be clear about your expectations, goals and policies and maintain open character-development missions of the school and assure that these lines of communication. objectives are not compromised to achieve sports performance goals; 10.
-Profanity - don't engage in or permit profanity or obscene gestures always place the academic, emotional, physical and moral well-being of during practices, sporting events, on team buses, or any other situation athletes above desires and pressures to win. where the behavior could reflect badly on the school or the sports 3.
-Counseling - be candid with student-athletes and their parents about program. the likelihood of getting an athletic scholar ship or playing on a professional 11.
-Positive Coaching - use positive coaching methods to make the level.
-Counsel them about the requirement of many colleges preventing experience enjoyable, increase self esteem and foster a love and recruitment of student-athletes that do not have a serious commitment to appreciation for the sport.
-Refrain from physical or psychological their education, the ability to succeed academically or the character to intimidation, verbal abuse, and conduct that is demeaning to studentrepresent their institution honorably. athletes or others.
-4. College Recruiters - be honest and candid with college recruiters $12. {\it Effort} {\it and} {\it Teamwork} - encourage student-athletes to pursue victory$ about the character and academic abilities and interest of student-athletes. with honor, to think and play as a team, to do their best and continually improve through personal effort and discipline.
-Discourage selfishness and put less emphasis on the final outcome of the contest, than upon effort, improvement, teamwork, and winning with character.
-13. Professional Relationships - maintain appropriate, professional relationships with student athletes and respect proper teacher-student boundaries.
+- 5. Respect treat all people with respect all the time and require the same of student-athletes - 6.
+Class be a good sport, teach and model class, be gracious in victory and accept defeat with dignity; encourage student-athletes to give fallen opponents a hand, compliment extraordinary performance, and show sincere respect in pre- and post-game rituals. - $7.\ \textit{Taunting} \textit{don't} \, engage \, in \, or \, allow \, trash-talking, \, taunting, \, boastful \, celebrations, \, or \, other actions \, that \, demean \, individuals \, or \, the \, sport.$ - 8.
+Respect Officials treat contest officials with respect; don't complain about or argue with official calls or decisions during or after an athletic event. - 9.
+Respect Parents treat the parents of student-athletes with respect; be clear about your expectations, goals and policies and maintain open lines of communication. - 10.
+Profanity don't engage in or permit profanity or obscene gestures during practices, sporting events, on team buses, or any other situation where the behavior could reflect badly on the school or the sports program. - 11.
+Positive Coaching use positive coaching methods to make the experience enjoyable, increase self esteem and foster a love and appreciation for the sport.
+Refrain from physical or psychological intimidation, verbal abuse, and conduct that is demeaning to student-athletes or others. - 12.
+Effort and Teamwork encourage student-athletes to pursue victory with honor, to think and play as a team, to do their best and continually improve through personal effort and discipline.
+Discourage selfishness and put less emphasis on the final outcome of the contest, than upon effort, improvement, teamwork, and winning with character. - 13.
+Professional Relationships maintain appropriate, professional relationships with student athletes and respect proper teacher-student boundaries.
 Sexual or romantic contact with students is strictly forbidden as is verbal or physical conduct of a sexual nature directed to or in view of student-athletes.